AlexanderDzhoganov/GLSLplusplus/README.md

     ColorOut = vec4((DiffuseColor * dot(temp_3, LightDirection)), 1.000000e+000);
 }
 ```

-**Note: GLSL++ is still in rapid development (as in, not everything works correctly, not all GLSL features are supported and syntax may change at any time).
-Pull requests are welcome.**

 Currently supported GLSL features:
 * Types: bool, int, uint, float, double, bvecN, ivecN, uvecN, vecN, dvecN, matN, sampler2D, sampler2DMS